SoftwareHeritage/swh-deposit/docs/spec-api.md

 The server returns its abilities with the service document in xml format:
 - protocol sword version v2
-- accepted mime types: application/zip, application/x-tar
+- accepted mime types: application/zip (zip), application/x-tar (tar
+  archive with any of the following optional compression algorithm gzip, bzip2, or lzma)
 - upload max size accepted.
 Beyond that point, it's expected the client splits its tarball into multiple ones
 - the collection the client can act upon (swh supports only one